 I hold a BA in Anthropology from Vassar College, a Master’s in Public Health and a PhD in Sociocultural and Medical Anthropology, from the University of Arizona.
 I also completed a certificate in Congregational Health Ministry at Andover Newton Theological School, and the training program for educators with the Institute for Jewish Spirituality.

-I have been a Visiting Scholar at The Hadassah-Brandeis Institute, Brandeis University, and at the Center for Judaic Studies, University of Arizona.
+I serve as the Education Program Manager at Shomer Collective, and have previously worked as Director of Jewish Learning at Siegal Lifelong Learning, Case Western Reserve University, and been a Visiting Scholar at The Hadassah-Brandeis Institute, Brandeis University, and at the Center for Judaic Studies, University of Arizona.

 My writings have appeared in various publications, including Contemporary Jewry, Culture and Religion, The Forward, the Arizona Jewish Post, and Fresh Ideas: The HBI Blog, and have won awards from the American Jewish Press Association, the Arizona Press Club and the Conference on Medicine and Religion.